ivan-zapreev/SR2JLIB/README.md

 manager.stop(true);
 ```

-As one can see all of the `Grammar` and `ProcessManager` class parameters are encapsulated in the corresponding configuration objects.
+As one can see, all of the `Grammar` and `ProcessManager` class parameters are encapsulated in the corresponding configuration objects.
 The latter, including the suggested and default values will be discussed in the next section.
+Also note that, stopping the process manager is typically done once a sufficiently fit individual is found.
+Doing that, will be discussed in the subsequent section on listeners, observers and computers.

 ##Configuration objects

 Let us consider the two configuration objects `GrammarConfig` and `ProcessManagerConfig`.

-The `GrammarConfig` is used to configure a grammar and has the following constructor:
+The `GrammarConfig` is used for grammar configuration and has the following constructor:

 ```java
     /**